 If you’ve already enrolled for Medicaid or a Medicare Advantage program, you cannot legally purchase a Medicare Supplement plan.
 Medicare Supplement Plans only work with Original Medicare, adding to those benefits.
 Also, Medicare supplement plans only provide coverage for individuals.
 It does not cover couples or dependents jointly.
 If you became eligible on January 1, 2020, or later, you are not eligible to purchase a Medicare Supplement plan that helps with Part B premiums, such as Medicare Supplement Plan F and Plan C.

 However, if you already have both plans before then, you can continue with the coverage.
 Medicare Supplement plans cover the out-of-pocket costs for Medicare Part A, such as skilled nursing facility care, copayments, hospice care coinsurance, and extended stays at a hospital.
-All Medicare Supplement plans cover some Part B costs such as coinsurance, copayments, deductibles, and other costs such as excess charges.
+All Medicare Supplement plans to cover some Part B costs such as coinsurance, copayments, deductibles, and other costs such as excess charges.

 Receive Your Quote